MichaelChirico/potools/tests/testthat/_snaps/translate-package.md

       translate_package(languages = "ca", diagnostics = NULL)
     Message <simpleMessage>
       Generating en@quot translations
+    Message <simpleMessage>
+      'ca' is not a known language.
+    Message <simpleMessage>
+      Please help supply some metadata about it.
+You can check https://l10n.gnome.org/teams/<language>
     Output
+      How would you refer to this language in English?
+      How would you refer to this language in the language itself?
+      How many pluralizations are there for this language [nplurals]?
+      What is the rule for deciding which plural applies as a function of n [plural]?
+    Message <simpleMessage>
+      Thanks!
+Please file an issue on GitHub to get this language recognized permanently Output
       Thanks!
 Who should be credited with these translations?
       And what is their email?